-E. Members of the trainee community are invited to attend and speak at all meetings but are not eligible to vote unless they are members of the CCR-FYI SC.
+E. Members of the trainee community are invited to attend and speak at all meetings but are not eligible to vote unless they are members of the FYISC.

 Order of Business

 A. An agenda of all scheduled meetings will be distributed in advance to all CCR-FYI members via CCR-FYI SC Listserv the Tuesday before the FYISC meeting.
 Agenda items should be sent to the Chair at least one week before the meeting to allow time for inclusion in the formal agenda.
 Any SC members can recommend additional agenda items.

 B. The Chair shall call the meeting to order at the start of the meeting.
 The secretary will take attendance and make notes of new members.

-D. Reports.
-The Chairperson shall call only on those SC members who have reports to make.
+D. Reports: The Chair shall call only on those SC members who have reports to make.
 Any such request should be made to the Chair at least one week in advance of the meeting.

 1. Any question that was pending when the previous meeting adjourned.